vboyev-MSFT/defender-docs/unified-secops-platform/overview-unified-security.md

 Free up analyst time as unified security dashboards enable analysts to cross organization silos, prioritize the most critical threats, and hunt effectively for attempted breaches.

-The following image shows the unified incident queue in Microsoft's unified SecOps platform.
+The following image shows the unified incident queue in Microsoft's unified SecOps platform, with incidents streaming in from ... <!--where?-->.

 :::image type="content" source="media/overview-unified-security/unified-incidents.png" alt-text="Screenshot of the unified incident queue that shows incidents with multiple service sources." lightbox="media/overview-unified-security/unified-incidents.png":::